ScrappyHub/rooted-platform/governance/ROOTED_PLATFORM_CONSTITUTION.md

 📜 ROOTED PLATFORM CONSTITUTION

 Authority Level: Absolute Platform Law
-Applies To: All users, vendors, institutions, staff, contractors, developers, and administrators
+Applies To: All users, vendors, institutions, staff, contractors, developers, and administrators Enforcement Chain:
-Enforcement: GitHub Governance → Database (RLS + Views + RPCs) → Admin Oversight → UI
+GitHub Governance → Database (RLS + Views + RPCs) → Admin Oversight → UI
 Effective Date: Upon first public launch of ROOTED

 🧭 PURPOSE OF THIS CONSTITUTION

 ROOTED is not a typical application.
 It is a regional, civic, institutional, and community operating system.

 This Constitution exists to ensure that ROOTED: